Childhood arthritis: Cause

+The cause of this complex disorder is typically idiopathic which can include multiple genes that affects the humoral and cell-mediated immunity in addition to environmental factors.
+However, Dietary habits and emotional state seem to have no effect on the disease.
 In most cases, juvenile arthritis is caused by the body attacking its own healthy cells and tissues, i.e. autoimmunity, causing the joint to become inflamed and stiff.
 Once the joint has become inflamed and stiff, damage is done to the joint and the growth of the joint may by changed or impaired.
-The underlying cause in the malfunction of the autoimmune system is unknown; dietary habits and emotional state seem to have no effect on the disease.
+The underlying cause in the malfunction of the autoimmune system is unknown, however it is common to see an imbalance or abnormality in regulatory T cell levels in a majority of juvenile arthritis cases.
+Researchers have found that there is an elevation of cytokines like IL-1 and IL-18 in individuals with systemic juvenile idiopathic arthritis.
+In juvenile idiopathic arthritis (JIA) individuals, it is theorized that a possible environmental trigger for this condition is an infection due to the discovery of elevated heat shock proteins in JIA patients.